Tejasn1620/SQL_Project/README.md

 # SQL_Project
-This SQL Project is about a Music Store.
+This SQL Project is on a Music Store Data.

 I downloaded this dataset from a Youtube video.